-This WSP/DEIS has evaluated impacts on the ranger station, which is now used for storage, as if it is eligible for listing on the National Register.
+This WSP/FEIS has evaluated impacts on the ranger station, which is now used for storage, as if it is eligible for listing on the National Register.

 The Muir Hut was constructed by the USFS in 1930, with funds donated to the Sierra Club.
 This stone shelter is located along the JMT at Muir Pass.
-The NPS is currently (2014) working with a volunteer who has offered to prepare a new national register nomination for the hut, with the goal of submitting it to the California SHPO in 2014 or 2015.
+The NPS is preparing a national register nomination for the hut, with the goal of submitting it to the CA SHPO in 2015.
 The building is currently managed as if it is eligible for listing on the National Register.